Environment of China: Wildlife

-Climate

-Climate change

-In 2024, China yet again recorded its hottest year on record, with an average temperature of 10.92 °C, or 51.66 degrees Fahrenheit.

 Protected areas of China

 UNESCO World Heritage Sites

 Within China's protected areas are some United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage sites.
 According to the UNESCO World Heritage website, these sites are “designation for places on Earth that are of outstanding universal value to humanity and as such, have been inscribed on the World Heritage List to be protected for future generations to appreciate and enjoy.”

 China alone has 59 sites, including, but not limited to: The Great Wall of China, The Imperial Palace, and The Temple of Heaven.
 These are cultural sites, and are protected because of their significant contributions to China's culture.
 Fifteen of these fifty nine sites, or 23.7% of these sites are categorized as “natural” sites, as opposed to “cultural” or “mixed” sites.
 These natural sites include famous rivers (Three Parallel Rivers of Yunnan), animal sanctuaries (Sichuan Giant Panda Sanctuary), and “historic and interest areas” (Jiuzhaigou Valley Scenic and Historic Interest Area).
 Fujian's Wuyi Mountains, as listed above, are categorized as “mixed.”

 The UNESCO World Heritage Site list is always being updated, as countries can nominate additional sites to be included as a UNESCO World Heritage Site.
 As per the UNESCO page dedicated to the nominations process, the process requires countries to be signatories on the “World Heritage Convention, pledging to protect their natural and cultural heritage.”
 China has 59 additional sites that are on the “tentative list” as of March 2025.
 These sites include the natural reserves like the Dongzhai Port National Reserve and the Alligator Sinensis Nature Reserve, scenic zones like the Lijiang River Scenic Zone at Guilin, and historically relevant cultural relics like the City Walls of the Ming and Qing Dynasties.

 UNESCO World Heritage also offers a “State of Conservation” section, in which any threats to these environments can be reported and monitored.
 More specifically: “The Information System offers you a trove of reliable data on the state of conservation of World Heritage properties since 1979 and the threats they have faced in the past, or are currently facing.”
 China has 28 properties that are listed under “concerned.”
 Many of the sites China has listed under “concerned” include threats of tourist impact, management systems, housing, and legal frameworks.